 Cheap and healthy student meal ideas

-Lydia Green and Jack Hardwicke are second year Sociology students who run an Instagram channel dedicated to making cheap and healthy meals to maintain a balanced lifestyle whilst at uni.
-Here are their top tips to inspire you ready for September!
+Lydia Green and Jack Hardwicke run an Instagram channel dedicated to making cheap and healthy meals to maintain a balanced lifestyle whilst at uni.
+Here are their top tips to inspire you to a healthy 2019!

 University is great for meeting new friends, trying out new opportunities, having fun and enjoying a new type of independence…BUT independence also comes with responsibility.
-The mammoth task of ‘leading a healthy lifestyle’ is both vague and often overlooked, and we think this is really important, especially during your first year.
+The mammoth task of ‘leading a healthy lifestyle’ is both vague and often overlooked, and we think this is really important.

 Taking care of yourself comes with a heap of new tasks and we both understand how this can be overwhelming and challenging having experienced it first-hand.
 If done right, the transition from home to university can be rewarding, and teach you more than just how to wash your clothes and brush up on your cooking skills (we promise!)

 In our student fellow project this year, our mission was to offer advice to make students’ lives healthier and cheaper.
-So, without further ado, we have decided our top 5 rules of leading a successful and smooth first year at university (and even added in one of our recipes to get you started).
+So, without further ado, we have decided our top 5 rules of leading a successful and healthy year (and even added in one of our recipes to get you started).